Glycine N-benzoyltransferase

-Thus, the two substrates of this enzyme are benzoyl-CoA and glycine, whereas its two products are CoA and N-benzoylglycine.
+Thus, the two substrates of this enzyme are glycine and benzoyl-CoA.
+Its products are hippuric acid and coenzyme A.

 This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is benzoyl-CoA:glycine N-benzoyltransferase.
 Other names in common use include benzoyl CoA-amino acid N-acyltransferase, and benzoyl-CoA:glycine N-acyltransferase.
-This enzyme participates in phenylalanine metabolism.